-Our second major goal is to formulate a framework for a spatial description of dynamic processes involving macromolecules, as opposed to their static structures, also by satisfying what is known from experiment and from theory about the timing of key events (Specific Aim 3, Section D.3; Core 1, Project 3).
+Our second major goal is to formulate a framework for a spatial description of dynamic processes involving macromolecules, as opposed to their static structures, also by satisfying what is known from experiment and from theory about the rates and ordering of key events (Specific Aim 3, Section D.3; Core 1, Project 3).

 All of these developments are motivated by specific needs of our collaborators who are generating novel experimental data on several key biological systems and processes.
 Jointly, we will determine the pseudo-atomic structure of the NPC (as part of Specific Aim 1); the pseudo-atomic structure of 26S proteasome (Core 2, Project 9); the molecular architecture of yeast Spindle Pole Body (Core 2, Project 7); the architecture of the interleukin-2 enhanceosome complex (Core 2, Project 6); and a spatio-temporal model of macromolecular transport through the NPC (Specific Aim 3).
 Our long-term goals include modeling the development of the peroxisome (Core 2, Project 11), chromatin dynamics (Core 2, Projects 5 & 6), and the assembly of RNPs (Core 2, Project 8).
 These applications will demonstrate the utility of our computational approaches, provide feedback for their continued development, and contribute to specific areas of biology in which these assemblies play important roles.

-D.1 Specific Aim 1: Develop spatial restraints on the structure of a given assembly experimental data, physical theories, and statistical inference
+D.1 Specific Aim 1: Develop spatial restraints on the structure of a given assembly that encode experimental data, physical theories, and statistical inferences

-To support the modeling of biological systems of interest to us, we need to enrich the current library of spatial restraint types.
-We will develop the following three types of restraint: First, an atom-atom distance restraint implied by chemical cross-linking, explicitly representing the cross-linker and the restrained subunits at atomic resolution.
+We need to enrich the current library of spatial restraint types to support the modeling of biological systems of interest to us.
+We will develop the following three types of restraints: First, an atom-atom distance restraint implied by chemical cross-linking, explicitly representing the cross-linker and the restrained subunits at atomic resolution.
 Second, a restraint on the relative orientation of two protein structures94 based on an ensemble of solutions calculated by molecular docking.
 Third, a restraint on the relative orientation of two protein structures, based on affinity purification data from domain deletion constructs.

-In structure determination by satisfaction of spatial restraints, it is fatal to impose restraints that are more specific than justified by the data; it is merely sub-optimal to impose restraints that are looser than justified by the data.
+It is fatal to impose restraints that are more specific than justified by the data when solving structures by satisfaction of spatial restraints; it is merely sub-optimal to impose restraints that are looser than justified by the data.
 Therefore, we will aim to avoid over-interpreting the data from which restraints are derived.
 We will also take into account limited precision and accuracy of the conformations of the subunits that are restrained relative to each other.

-Our development of methods for converting data into spatial restraints will rely heavily on benchmarking9.
-Since our methods will continue to be automated, we will be able to afford benchmarks with a sufficient number of systems of known structure to be statistically significant.
-A general protocol for testing restraints in terms of their impact on structure calculation is as follows9: First, restraints will be simulated from the known structures, varying their number, precision, and accuracy.
+Our development of methods for converting data into spatial restraints will rely heavily on benchmarking3.
+Since our methods will continue to be automated, we will be able to afford benchmarks with a sufficient number of systems of known structure to be informative.
+A general protocol for testing restraints in terms of their impact on structure calculation is as follows3: First, restraints will be simulated from the known structures, varying their number, precision, and accuracy.
 Second, the ensemble of structural solutions consistent with the tested restraints will be calculated with IMP.
 Third, the ensemble will be assessed in terms of precision and accuracy.
-Where possible, we will of course also rely on the actual experimental data as opposed to data simulated from known structures.
+Where possible, we will also rely on the actual experimental data as opposed to data simulated from known structures.
 This benchmarking will allow us to optimize various assumptions and parameters that invariably influence the conversion of data into spatial restraints.

 D.1.1 Cross-linking restraints